aclark4life/resume-2020/README.rst

     http://www.loyola.edu/department/technology-services

-    - Provided telephone and in-person technical support to students, faculty, and administrators.
+    - Installed and configured Sun Microsystems Solaris Unix, Slackware Linux, Redhat Linux and Microsoft Windows workstations and servers.
     - Performed installation and maintenance of computers and software in labs, offices, and dormitories.
-    - Installed and configured Sun Microsystems Solaris Unix, Slackware Linux, Redhat Linux and Microsoft Windows workstations and servers.
-    - Provided production operations support.
+    - Provided technical support to students, faculty, and administrators via telephone and on site.

 |